 Additional features like a tortoise-shell pickguard and ivory binding round out the Epiphone J-45.
 In short, a fantastic acoustic guitar that delivers a nice tone and playability with an unmistakable Gibson flavor.

 Verdict: The Epiphone J45 provides a warm tone with nice overall projection and is quite comfortable to play.
-This guitar also allows you to plug in into a PA or amp thanks to its Fishman Presys II preamp that delivers great quality when plugged in.
+This guitar also allows you to plug into a PA or amp thanks to its Fishman Presys II preamp that delivers great quality when plugged in.

 Features and tone that suggest a pricier instrument.